FALCONA & AQUILA: two gamechangers on the battleground

 The answer is a radically different design utilizing a special kind fiber optics.
 Wound Fiber Bundles (WFB) is a cable composed of hundreds of thousands of tiny flexible strands of specially formulated glass that transmits light without any electrical power.

 Similar to video and thermal camera sights, fiber optic auxiliary sights have a modular, distributed architecture consisting of a component placed on the exterior of the vehicle, a component placed inside, and a cable connecting the two.
-Unlike video and thermal camera sights, a WFB Auxiliary Sight operates completely without electrical power, providing the the crew of armored vehicles with the ability to engage targets in degraded mode.
+Unlike video and thermal camera sights, a WFB Auxiliary Sight operates completely without electrical power, providing the the crew of armoured vehicles with the ability to engage targets in degraded mode.

 With all this excellent and innovative technology, Nedinsco developed the BACK-UP SIGHT.
 A direct sighting device, available in single and dual field of view and very easy to integrate into new and retrofit progams.
 Download the whitepaper below to read more about the technology.